 The table below show my results vs the S&P500 since inception with the S&P500 and core portfolios normalized so they are all equal at the start of 1999.
 Why are other newsletters afraid to show you this data?
-Obvious answer is they are ashamed of their results and/or have something to hide.
+The obvious answer is they are ashamed of their results and/or have something to hide.

 Testimonials about Kirk's Investment Newsletter (Contact them via Facebook)